cybertron/mdns-ci/README.md

 # mdns-ci

-Scripts that can be used with Jenkins to run CI on the openshift-metalkube/coredns-mdns and openshift-metalkube/mdns-publisher repos.
+Scripts that can be used with Jenkins to run CI on the `openshift-metalkube/coredns-mdns` and `openshift-metalkube/mdns-publisher` repos.

 ## Usage

-The two scripts must be placed in `/var/lib/jenkins/scripts`.
-Then configure the Jenkins job to run `coredns-mdns-integration`.
-That script will stand up an OVB environment and copy the `coredns-mdns-build` script to the "undercloud" and then run it.

-`coredns-mdns-integration` takes one parameter, which is the name of the repo under test.
-For example, to test coredns-mdns, the Jenkins job should be configured to call `/var/lib/jenkins/scripts/coredns-mdns-integration coredns-mdns`.

-Note that the Jenkins job must also be configured to check the repo under test out to a `src` subdirectory in the workspace.
+To use these scripts, configure a `Multibranch Pipeline` job in Jenkins.
+Add a GitHub `Branch Source` and configure it with the appropriate repo details.

 ## Other Dependencies